On coupling constant thresholds in one dimension: Main Results

 \begin{rem} The assertions of Theorems \ref{TheoremAlphaPositive}-\ref{TheoremAlphaGoesToZero} are not valid for any potential $V$, if $U$ is trivial.
 Indeed, in this case $u=1$ and we see that $u'(0)=0$ and $u^2-\Theta^2=0$ in \eqref{CnduuxV} and \eqref{CndU2Th4} respectively.
 As for \eqref{cndxV}, after integrating by parts we obtain

 that contradicts to condition $\int_\Real V(\alpha x)\,dx=0$.
-Consequently, these results can not be compared with those of Simon, when the threshold eigenvalue is analytic. \end{rem}
+Consequently, these results can not be compared with those of Simon, when the small eigenvalue is analytic at $\lm=0$. \end{rem}

 \begin{rem} The assumption $\lm^{-1/3}(\alpha_\lm-\alpha)\to \infty$ in Theorem~\ref{TheoremAlphaPositive}, as well as the similar assumptions $\alpha_\lm=o(\lm^{-1/3})$ and $\lm^{1/4}\alpha_\lm^{-1}\to 0$ in Theorems~\ref{TheoremAlphaGoesToInfty} and ~\ref{TheoremAlphaGoesToZero} respectively, is of a purely technical nature and is related to our approximation method for eigenfunctions.
 For instance, Theorem~\ref{TheoremAlphaPositive} does not cover the case $\alpha_\lm=1$ which has been studied by Klaus \cite{Klaus:1982} and in which the threshold phenomenon exists.
-To drop or at least to weaken these conditions, we have to make up some additional assumptions on the limiting behaviour of $\alpha_\lm$; we must also look for more precise asymptotic approximation to the negative eigenvalue and the corresponding eigenfunction.
-We omit the details here, since we will consider these questions in a forthcoming publication. \end{rem}
+To drop or at least to weaken these conditions, we have to make up some additional assumptions on the limiting behaviour of $\alpha_\lm$; we must also look for more precise asymptotic approximation to the negative eigenvalue and the corresponding eigenfunction. \end{rem}